Statistical Survey

 This is an optional question.
 Please feel free to add any comments or examples into the comment box under the question.

 Following the resolution on diversity and race passed at the 2020 AGM, ACFID (in coordination with the Racial Justice Community of Practice) will collect data on cultural diversity in leadership and staffing levels through its Statistical Survey.
-The resolution calls on board and senior leadership to build greater representation, participation and access to decision making with peoples of varied cultural origins from countries, cultures, communities and peoples that members seek to serve and work with (See Resolution 1-2020 here).
+The resolution calls on board and senior leadership to build greater representation, participation and access to decision making with peoples of varied cultural origins from countries, cultures, communities and peoples that members seek to serve and work with.

-If your organisation would like further information on how to collect cultural diversity data we recommend looking into the resources from the Diversity Council of Australia: Counting Culture: Towards A Standardised Approach to Measuring and Reporting on Workforce Cultural Diversity in Australia or D&I 101 – Collecting Diversity Data (DCA member-only resource).
+If your organisation would like further information on how to collect cultural diversity data we recommend looking into the resources from the Diversity Council of Australia.

 If your organisation does not have data on cultural diversity within your organisation yet – please leave the response blank.

-Note on terms: Given the current use and understanding, we use the term ‘culturally diverse’ in this survey.
+Note on terms: Given the current use and understanding, we use the term ‘culturally and/or racially diverse’ in this survey.
 We understand that this term is not perfect or acceptable to everyone.

-A.3 – Q4: If you monitor cultural diversity – What percentage of your staff at an executive, senior or management level are from a culturally diverse background?
-(That is, staff at an executive, senior or management level who identify as Aboriginal and/or Torres Strait Islander, or who are from a non-Anglo/non-European cultural background, including mixed heritage background)
+A.3 – Q8: If you monitor cultural and racial diversity – What percentage of your staff at an executive, senior or management level self-identifies as culturally and/or racially diverse?

 Following the resolution on diversity and race passed at the 2020 AGM, ACFID (in coordination with the Racial Justice Community of Practice) will collect data on cultural diversity in leadership and staffing levels through its Statistical Survey.
-The resolution calls on board and senior leadership to build greater representation, participation and access to decision making with peoples of varied cultural origins from countries, cultures, communities and peoples that members seek to serve and work with (See Resolution 1-2020 here).
+The resolution calls on board and senior leadership to build greater representation, participation and access to decision making with peoples of varied cultural origins from countries, cultures, communities and peoples that members seek to serve and work with.

-If your organisation would like further information on how to collect cultural diversity data we recommend looking into the resources from the Diversity Council of Australia: Counting Culture: Towards A Standardised Approach to Measuring and Reporting on Workforce Cultural Diversity in Australia or D&I 101 – Collecting Diversity Data (DCA member-only resource).
+If your organisation would like further information on how to collect cultural diversity data we recommend looking into the resources from the Diversity Council of Australia.

 If your organisation does not have data on cultural diversity within your organisation yet – please leave the response blank.